Information on Car Passes for Constellation 2023

 Q: Why do I need a car pass?

-A: One of our biggest site constraints is how many cars we can park within the event.
-Autumn rain and resulting mud makes parking cars that much tougher.
-We don’t want to take space away from theme camps and art and open camping, so we need to limit the number of cars we need to put in the parking lot.
+A: We don’t want to take space away from theme camps and art and open camping, so we need to limit the number of cars.
 Knowing how many cars to plan for helps us with arrival and exodus, as well as makes planning for Gate and Parking much easier on our team leads!

 Q: How do I get them?